ahmed-kamal91/AI-diagnosis-for-Abdominal-trauma-in-CT-scans/README.md

     return selected_elements
 ```

-Initially, we assumed that each scan encompasses the entire CT body, although this wasn't universally the case.
-To extract the middle section from the body, we set the upper bound index at 40% of the scan length and the lower bound at 60%.
+Initially, I assumed that each scan encompasses the entire CT body, although this wasn't universally the case.
+To extract the middle section from the body, I set the upper bound index at 40% of the scan length and the lower bound at 60%.
 We then divided this segment into thirds to obtain the two indices situated in the middle between the upper and lower bounds.

 ![image](https://github.com/ahmed-kamal91/AI-diagnosis-for-Abdominal-trauma-in-CT-scans/assets/91970695/5a04c46f-4ff9-4de0-9c53-dd484181eee1)